Skip to content

 • Use weakref for Program

-Program has backref in most items in Quokka.
+Program has backrefs in most items in Quokka.
 However, we should use weakref to allow the garbage collector to do its magic when cleaning some parts of the program.

 Disassemblers

-While IDA works nicely, some researchers have moved to other disassemblers.
-Having an export working for Binary Ninja and Ghidra could help Quokka adoption!
+Some researchers have moved to Binary Ninja.
+Having an export working for Binary Ninja could help Quokka adoption.

 Misc